pgrimaud/lametric-weekend/CONTRIBUTING.md

 # Steps to add a new language :

-You wan to add the Spanish* language ?
+You want to add the Spanish* language ?

 - Fork the project
 - Clone the project